keyemel19/Lab02_ECEN451/README.md

-# Lab01_ECEN451
+# Lab02_ECEN451
-Matlab and Arduino - Introduction
+Simulink to Arduino - Model Development and Deploy